Breast Reconstruction Boston

-Breast Reconstruction is performed commonly following post cancer treatments, for congenital abnormalities of the breasts (Poland’s syndrome, tubular constricted breasts) and for post-traumatic reasons.
+Breast Reconstruction is performed commonly following post-cancer treatments, for congenital abnormalities of the breasts (Poland’s syndrome, tubular constricted breasts) and for post-traumatic reasons.
 Reconstruction of a breast that has been removed due to cancer is covered by insurances.
-In select individuals Dr. Volpe is able to create a breast that can come close in form and appearance to a matching a natural breast.
-Frequently, reconstruction is possible iimediately following breast removal (mastectomy) so the patient wakes up with a breast mound already in place, having been spared the experience of seeing herself with no breast at all.
-But bear in mind, post-mastectomy breast reconstruction is not a simple procedure.
+In select individuals, Dr. Volpe is able to create a breast that can come close in form and appearance to a matching a natural breast.
+Frequently, reconstruction is possible immediately following breast removal (mastectomy) so the patient wakes up with a breast mound already in place, having been spared the experience of seeing herself with no breast at all.
+But bear in mind, mastectomy reconstruction or double mastectomy reconstruction is not a simple procedure.
 There are often many options to consider to determine what’s best for you.

 “Dr. Volpe is very professional and thoughtful.
 He would take time to answer all your questions and tells you his honest opinions on whether the procedure is helpful for you or not.”

 Common breast reconstruction techniques include the tram flap techniques, latissimus dorsi technique, and the use of tissue expanders and gel-filled breast implants.
 The tissue expanders are a special device used to stretch the skin on the breasts to allow room for the breast implant to fit properly in the chest.
 The tissue expanding process takes time as the tissue must be gradually stretched out over several weeks or months.
 Fat grafting for partial or total breast reconstruction is also becoming a more studied technique.

 The recovery process will take some time.
 A special surgical bra or compression garment will be provided for additional support and to help manage swelling.
 Drains may be placed under the tissue to help remove any excess fluid build-up following surgery.
 You will be provided with a comprehensive list of post-operative instructions to help make the recovery process as easy as possible.